abhi-chauhan9190/Assignment/README.md

 Run: Once compiled, execute the program with:
                     java MagicalArenaTest

-This will simulate a fight between two predefined players and display the results.
+This will run the MagicalArenaTest file which contains different scenarios on which health , attack and strength values of the players depend.

+Thankyou